PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

 ## Analyse

-In this stage, I explored the data for insights and answered Tracy’s questions.
+In this stage, I proceeded to answer Tracy’s questions.

+Now that our dataset is clean, I began by looking at summary statistics again.

 ``` r
 skim_without_charts(employee_profile_renamed)